 Michigan Legislature roll call report

-House Bill 4126, Require retail marijuana pregnancy warning labels: Passed 34 to 2 in the Senate
+House Bill 5160, Ban marijuana with vitamin E acetate added: Passed 102 to 2 in the House

-To impose a warning label requirement on producers and sellers of recreational marijuana that is focused on women who are pregnant or breastfeeding.
-Products would be required to have a label warning pregnant women that use may result in “fetal injury, preterm birth, low birth weight, or developmental problems for the child.”
-Retailers would have to give every buyer a pamphlet measuring 3.5 inches by 5 inches that includes safety information related to marijuana use by minors, and a poison control hotline number.
-House Bill 4127 was also passed to require the same for medical marijuana.
+To ban the sale or processing of marijuana that contains or has been combined with vitamin E acetate, which has been implicated in a number of serious lung ailments in reports from around the nation.
+Violations would be a misdemeanor crime subject to $10,000 fines.

 SOURCE: MichiganVotes.org, a free, non-partisan website created by the Mackinac Center for Public Policy, providing concise, non-partisan, plain-English descriptions of every bill and vote in the Michigan House and Senate.
 Please visit www.MichiganVotes.org.